blastedryan/447-Petfinder/README.md

 Type `pip install -r requirements.txt` to install other dependencies

 ### Retrieving MapBox API Key
 In order for the map to render, you must use the MapBox API key that is found in our team's Google Drive.
-Upon retrieving the key, insert the key on line 267, `mapboxgl.accessToken ='<insert key here>'`.
+Upon retrieving the key, navigate to `447-Petfinder/petsite/petfinder/templates/petfinder/Petfinder_style.html` and insert the key on line 267, `mapboxgl.accessToken ='<insert key here>'`.
 Only after updating the key will the map become visible.
 In later iterations, a more secure method of key encryption will be available.

 ## Opening Site
 Open your console and navigate to the directory.